 Rudel’s research has been conducted in collaboration with co-investigators at Harvard University, Brown University, Tufts University, University of California, Berkeley, University of Florida, the U.S. Geological Survey, and the U.S. Centers for Disease Control.
-She has an appointment as a Research Associate in the Department of Pathology and Laboratory Medicine at Brown and is currently serving on the National Academy of Sciences panel Unraveling Low Dose Toxicity: Case Studies of Systematic Review of Evidence.
-Rudel also has served on the U.S. National Toxicology Program Board of Scientific Counselors and the Toxic Substances Control Act and Regulatory Affairs and Legislative Assistance Committees of the Society of Toxicology.
-She is active in the area of environmental toxicology and has participated in numerous environmental regulatory reviews for EPA, Health Canada, Toxicology Excellence for Risk Assessment, and others, and serves as an ad hoc manuscript reviewer for such journals as Environmental Science & Technology and Environmental Health Perspectives.
+She has an appointment as a Research Associate in the Department of Pathology and Laboratory Medicine at Brown and is currently serving on the US EPA’s Scientific Advisory Committee on Chemicals for TSCA. .
+Rudel also has served on the National Academy of Sciences panel Unraveling Low Dose Toxicity: Case Studies of Systematic Review of Evidence, the U.S. National Toxicology Program Board of Scientific Counselors and the Toxic Substances Control Act and Regulatory Affairs and Legislative Assistance Committees of the Society of Toxicology.
+She has participated in environmental regulatory reviews for EPA, Health Canada, Toxicology Excellence for Risk Assessment, and others, and serves as an ad hoc manuscript reviewer for such journals as Environmental Science & Technology and Environmental Health Perspectives.
 Rudel earned her B.A. in chemistry and neuroscience from Oberlin College, and an M.S. in environmental management and policy from Tufts.
-Rudel has been co-leading Silent Spring’s research program, in collaboration with the Institute's executive director, for the past 21 years.
+Rudel has been co-leading Silent Spring’s research program, in collaboration with the Institute's executive director, for the past 24 years.
 Before joining Silent Spring, she worked as a consultant at Gradient Corporation.